-Let’s quickly recap what we already know, so we’re on the same page.
-If I’m going too fast, or you don’t understand something, you should take a second to review one of the many articles we have concerning humbucker splitting, or our article covering the Lindy Fralin Partial Tap Resistor.
+Let’s recap what we already know, so we’re on the same page.
+If you don’t understand something, take a second to review one of the many articles we have concerning humbucker splitting or our article covering the Lindy Fralin Partial Tap Resistor.

 Example 1 shows what a typical standard wiring diagram might look like for a Gibson Les Paul with two humbuckers.
 Notice that each humbucker has two wires connected, instead of going to a component like the other two.

 To add the coil-splitting modification, we change one of the standard pots to a push-pull pot.
 It doesn’t matter which pot you convert, but we like to use a tone pot because there are fewer wires soldered to them, and they are easier to convert.
 Once the pot is changed, you connect the two colored wires that were twisted together and taped off in Example 1 to the switch of the push-pull pot.
 Then connect a wire from the switch of the push-pull pot to Ground, and the modification is complete.